VlosyrosDev/Vocabulary-Generator/README.md

 2. **Install required libraries:**

-- Inside the extracted folder, **Vocabulary-Generator-main**, right-click on an empty space and click on "Open in Terminal".
+- Inside the extracted folder, **Vocabulary-Generator-main** (The one with all the files), right-click on an empty space and click on "Open in Terminal".
 - Run the following command to install the required libraries:

     ```bash